Preventing data loss starts with your people

 - Integrate with DLP solutions: A DLP system can be fully configured to recognise Janusseal classification labels within 1-2 hours, for appropriate handling of information.

-- Foster a security-aware culture: Increased awareness of information security creates a more security-conscious culture across your organisation.
+- Foster a security-aware culture: Increased awareness of information security creates a more security-conscious culture across your organization.